AFOSR - Information and Networks

 Basic Research Objectives: Foster individual and multidisciplinary research, technology development, and system analysis over emerging science and technology frontiers.

-Domain modeling: Methods leveraging large-scale simulations for real-time control, in concert with heterogeneous data collection, model updates, and system processing.
+Domain Modeling: Methods leveraging large-scale simulations for real-time control, in concert with heterogeneous data collection, model updates, and system processing.
 Research advances should describe different levels of detail and modalities, invoke appropriate models, and interface with other data systems.
 For example, ideas to engender an integration of large-scale simulations, models, and data to advance traditional data processing paradigms.

 Mathematical and Statistical Algorithms: Design methods for stable and robust convergence properties under perturbations induced by time-dependent (periodic and non-periodic, scheduled and event-driven) data inputs, multiple scales and model variations.
 Address enhanced asynchronous algorithms with stable communication between networked resources, multimodal modeling, and uncertainty quantification.
 For example, concepts to dynamically invoke models requiring elegant methods of uncertainty quantification, management, and propagation.